ramirezramiro/zephyr-secure-supervisor/README.md

 Designed for the NUCLEO-L053R8’s 8 KB SRAM envelope, zephyr-secure-supervisor keeps watchdog, crypto, and telemetry services lean so low-power boards can adopt it without extra tuning.

+## Post-Quantum Migration Ready

+The foundation of this secure supervisor stack is its isolated cryptographic core, making it a drop-in reference for post-quantum migration efforts. `src/app_crypto.c` and `src/simple_aes.c` wrap every persistence + telemetry call, so swapping in PQC-friendly primitives only touches that shim layer.
+See `docs/app_crypto.md` for the API contract and `docs/persist_state.md` / `tests/persist_state` for how the encrypted blobs are validated on native_sim and hardware.

 ## Docs at a Glance

 - `docs/architecture.md` – Boot flow, watchdog ownership, and thread/work mapping.